Kakamotobi/Learned/DSA/06-Sorting-Algorithms.md

         noSwaps = false;
       }
     }
-    // If noSwaps were made, break the loop. if (noSwaps) break;
+    // If noSwaps were made, meaning that arr is already sorted, break the loop. if (noSwaps) break;

   }